beave/sagan/doc/source/rule-keywords.rst

 **xbits: noalert;**

 This informs Sagan to preform a xbit operation, such as set or unset, but do not generate an alert.
-This is useful when used in conjunction with the set and unset xbit options.
+This is useful when used in conjunction with the set and unset xbit keywords.

 fwsam
 -----